-Comparing the A100 and H100 architecture
+A100 vs H100 architecture

 The A100 and H100 GPUs have been designed specifically for AI and HPC workloads, driven by distinct architectural philosophies.
 Here is how they compare against each other:

-NVIDIA A100's Ampere Architecture
+A100's Ampere architecture

 Key features of the A100 and its Ampere architecture include:

-Enhanced Memory and Cache:
+Enhanced memory and cache:

 The A100 features a large L1 cache and shared memory unit, providing 1.5x the aggregate capacity per streaming multiprocessor (SM) compared to the V100.
 It also includes 40 GB of high-speed HBM2 memory and a 40 MB Level 2 cache, substantially larger than its predecessor, ensuring high computational throughput.

-Multi-Instance GPU (MIG):
+Multi-instance GPU (MIG):

-Third-Generation NVIDIA NVLink:
+Third-generation NVIDIA NVLink:

 The NVIDIA A100 is available to rent or reserve on CUDO Compute today.
 We provide the most capable GPUs reliably and affordably.
 Contact us to learn more.

-Compatibility with NVIDIA Magnum IO and Mellanox Solutions:
+Compatibility with NVIDIA magnum IO and Mellanox solutions:

-PCIe Gen 4 Support with SR-IOV:
+PCIe gen 4 support with SR-IOV:

 By supporting PCIe Gen 4, the A100 doubles the PCIe 3.0/3.1 bandwidth, which benefits connections to modern CPUs and fast network interfaces.
 It also supports single root input/output virtualization, allowing for shared and virtualized PCIe connections for multiple processes or virtual machines.